shamim237/IT-grow-assesment/README.md

 The code performs the following steps:
 1. Imports necessary libraries.
 2. Loads and preprocesses the MNIST dataset.
-3. Normalizes the data.
+3. Normalize the data.
 4. Displays 10 random images from the training set.
 5. Flattens the images and categorizes the labels.
-6. Reshapes the data to include a grayscale channel.
+6. Reshape the data to include a grayscale channel.
 7. Builds the neural network with convolutional, max pooling, dropout, and dense layers.
-8. Compiles the model and fits it to the dataset for training.
+8. Compile the model and fit it to the dataset for training.
 9. Plots graphs showing training vs. validation loss and accuracy over epochs.
-10. Evaluates the model on the test dataset and displays the loss and accuracy.
+10. Evaluate the model on the test dataset and display the loss and accuracy.
 11. Creates predictions on the test dataset.
 12. Generates a confusion matrix to evaluate the performance.